This Expert on Presidents' First Years Gives Trump a D-Plus

 George H.W.
 Bush: A

 George H.W.
-Bush’s first year also received high marks for adherence to campaign promises, as well as his ending of the Cold War.
+Bush’s first year received high marks for adherence to campaign promises, as well as his smooth handling of the end of the Cold War.

 George W. Bush: A

-Perry praises Bush for his commitment to campaign promises, his willingness to reach across the aisle in Congress, and how he “rose to the occasion” in the wake of 9/11.
+Perry praises Bush for his commitment to campaign promises, his willingness to reach across the aisle in Congress, and the way he “rose to the occasion” in the wake of 9/11.

 Ronald Reagan: A

 Perry lauds Reagan for his being “single-minded” and focusing on campaign promises like tax and budget cuts during his first year.
-He also had a “graceful recovery” from an attempted assassination, and nominated the first woman to the Supreme Court—Sandra Day O’Connor.
+He also had a “graceful recovery” from an attempted assassination and nominated the first woman to the Supreme Court—Sandra Day O’Connor.

 John F. Kennedy: B-